-On Wednesday, November 7, 2007, The Federal Reserve Bank of Chicago’s Consumer and Community Affairs division, in co-sponsorship with The Land Institute and the Chicago Botanic Garden, will host a conference titled, “What Will Sustain Agriculture: Is the Answer Blowing in the Wind?”
-The conference will be held at the Chicago Botanic Garden, located at 1000 Lake Cook Road in Glencoe, Illinois.
+On Wednesday, November 7, 2007, The Federal Reserve Bank of Chicago’s Consumer and Community Affairs division, in co-sponsorship with The Land Institute and the Chicago Botanic Garden, held a conference titled, “What Will Sustain Agriculture: Is the Answer Blowing in the Wind?”
+The conference was held at the Chicago Botanic Garden, located at 1000 Lake Cook Road in Glencoe, Illinois.

 - Moving Toward a Renewable Rural Economy by Dr. Wes Jackson, President, The Land Institute

 - With Abundant Renewable Choices – Where Will the Markets Be? by Walter V. Nasdeo, Director of Research/Head of Energy Technology, Ardour Capital Investments, LLC

 - Will Wind Power America? by Larry Flowers, Wind Powering America National Technical Director, National Renewable Energy Laboratory (NREL)

 - Managing Climate Risk with Market-Based Tools by Jon A. Anda, President, Environmental Markets Network, and former Vice Chairman of Morgan Stanley